MABradley/Pinochle/README.md

 # SUMMARY
-This Project is intended to carry out a game of Pinochle
+This Project is intended to carry out a game of Auction Pinochle

 ## Rules
 There are many variations of the rules for the game Pinochle, below are any clarifications deemed necessary